 In Search of Santiago…

-OOPs, we’re doing it again!
-Our 2018 Live Camino Blog is on the Menu above.
+OOPs, We did it again!
+Our 2018 Camino Blog is on the Menu above.

 This site was originally intended for a small circle of family and friends to follow my ‘first’ journey in 2015.
 But it kind of grew 🙂 And I have added later Caminos to the site.